 Instagram account

 Do you know what to do if a person is lifeless?
 If not, you are not alone.
-But that's exactly why we offer free of charge resuscitation training for students and employees from all departments & divisions!
+But that's exactly why we offer free of charge resuscitation training courses for students and employees from all departments & divisions!

 The training courses are currently held in German.

-Join us - become a lifesaver for the little ones!
+Register directly here - become a lifesaver for the little ones!

 Our emergency poster in A3 format provides all the important information at a glance - clear, concise and ready for immediate use: